USB Bridge CAN Firmware Flashing

 make -j4

-- Finally, if the output below appears, the compilation is successful.
+- Finally, if the output shows the following content, the compilation is successful.

 - Due to Klipper version differences, as long as